 You can keep track of these incomings and outgoings in several ways – some freelancers favor a spreadsheet, while others prefer to use accounting software.
 However you go about it, the main focus is keeping accurate records to make your life easier.

-If you decide to hire an accountant to help with your taxes, they can even directly access your account (with permission) which further streamlines the process on both sides.
+If you decide to hire an accountant to help with your taxes, like our CPA in NYC, they can even directly access your account (with permission) which further streamlines the process on both sides.

 Stay informed about tax law changes